Newly Diagnosed Diabetes: What To Know

 Conclusion

-You should now have a better understanding of the type of diabetes you have been newly diagnosed with, whether it be type 1 or type 2.
+You should now have a better understanding of the type 2 diabetes you have been newly diagnosed with.
 You now know what usually happens after receiving this diagnosis and what kinds of lifestyle changes you can make.

 Additionally, you are now armed with information on how to manage your diabetes, as well as tips for how to cope with it and find any support you may need.